How to Give and Receive Criticism

-- Anyone that doesn’t possess this skill (including the creator of the work) is an idiot and should be ridiculed.
+- Anyone that doesn’t possess this skill (including the creator of the work) is a fool and should be ridiculed.

 - That valid criticism can and should always be resolved.

 Let’s work with these one at a time.
 First, the idea of objective measures runs against everything we know about the history of man-made things.
 To objectively measure how good and bad anything is would require not only that the universe is objective, but that the people in it are objective.
-There is no film, book, software, website, or album that is universally liked by everyone (including those who have the word critic in their job title).
+There is no film, book, software, website, or album that is universally liked by everyone.
 Some people may be more informed or knowledgeable than others, but this doesn’t make their opinions objective.

 More important perhaps is the idea of measurement.
 To measure how good or bad something requires knowledge about the intent of what the thing is trying to do.
 If you show me a frying pan that you’ve made, and I criticize it for not playing MP3 files, there’s a mismatch of intention in what we’re trying to measure and evaluate.
 Unless the intention of the work is clear to everyone “I want to make omelets”, good criticism is impossible.
 There are an infinite number of intentions and goals in the universe, and if two people can’t agree on what the creator’s intentions are, real communication is impossible.
 It might be fair to say that the intentions of a work should be transparent in the work itself: A toaster oven should look vaguely like something that can receive slices of bread.
 But in the case where the intentions aren’t clear, critics have a choice: they can trust the creator and invest more energy trying to sort out what the intentions are, or they can assume the worst about those intentions and begin criticizing what they don’t understand.